dwu402/queuebot/DOC.md

 #### Meeting Rooms

 Each meeting room is a pair of channels that are named identically.
-It is recommended to separate the meeting room channels in a separate Category (right click on channels list).
+It is recommended to separate the meeting room channels in a separate, new Category (right click on channels list > Create Category).

 Canonically, we will name them with the Greek alphabet, feel free to choose the names of the channels.